engineerbaz/BAZ-learns/BeSA 08/Session04.md

  **Change Data Capture (CDC)** - Continuous replication of ongoing changes• **Full Load + CDC** - Initial migration follow

+ **Heterogenous Database** needs schema Conversion, can be used AWS Schema Conversion Tool (SCT) Migration from different Database like Oracle to MySQL.

+ **Schema** Way to storing data.
+- AWS SCT is a stand-alone utility that allowus you to convert your existing database schema from one database engine to another.
+- For Heterogenous conversion, need schema conversion using SCT and then DMS can be used.

  ==========

 Code :::

 unique_id=$(date +%Y%m%d%H%M%S)